 “The connection between health and the dwelling of the population is one of the most important that exists.” - Florence Nightingale

 We believe that a healthy, sustainable world is possible: A world where the spaces in which we live, work, and play help us breathe easy, think clearly and feel more creative.
-Where all children thrive in schools, playgrounds and homes free of chemicals that harm developing bodies and minds.
-We imagine a future when our collective health soars because of our built environment.
+Communities where all children thrive in schools, playgrounds and homes free of chemicals that harm developing bodies and minds.
+A future when our collective health soars because of our built environment.

 We believe that a new generation of manufacturers and product developers is already among us: Visionaries committed to creating healthy, long-lasting, and renewable materials.